 Safety equipment includes:

 - Standard front, side-impact and side curtain airbags

 - Standard antilock braking system with electronic brake-force distribution

-- Standard stability control with anti-rollover mitigation
+- Standard stability control with anti-roll control

 - Standard traction control

-- Standard child-safety rear-door locks
+- Standard child-safety rear door locks